abelardojarab/vim-config/.vim/plugged/flutter-tools.nvim/README.md

   },
   dev_log = {
     enabled = true,
-    open_cmd = "tabedit", -- command to use to open the log buffer },
-  dev_tools = {
+    notify_errors = false, -- if there is an error whilst running then notify the user open_cmd = "tabedit", -- command to use to open the log buffer }, dev_tools = {